 Al was selected as an ACYD delegate in 2016.

-Formerly an Australian diplomat at the Embassy in Japan, Jason managed market access, environmental, and legal issues.
-At Australia's Department of Foreign Affairs and Trade (DFAT) Jason worked in a variety of roles including as an international trade and climate change negotiator and international lawyer.
+A former Australian diplomat at the Department of Foreign Affairs and Trade (DFAT), Jason has worked in a variety of roles including as an international trade and climate change negotiator, international lawyer as well as being posted to our Embassy in Japan.

 Jason was selected as an ACYD delegate in 2016.